astorDev/nist/observe/examples/el-shippy/article.md

 # Advanced Docker Logs with Filebeat and Elasticsearch

+If we want to track what's going on in a system we will most likely start with connecting application logs to an observability stack.
+Our application logs most likely already reside in docker and if we aim for the most robust technology we'll probably go with elastic stack.
+The challenge then is to connect those two.
+I suggest we'll use Filebeat for that.

-Elastic stack is one of the most robust observability systems out there.
-Application logs are most likely to be handled by docker.
-The most intuitive way to connect them I've found is Filebeat.
-So in this article, we will try to fire up a complete stack, that allows the export of logs from docker to elasticsearch in a manner that will lay a simple yet powerful foundation of an observability solution.
+So in this article, we will fire up a complete stack, exporting logs from docker to elasticsearch.
+Building a simple yet powerful foundation of an observability solution.
 So, start the beat!

 ![AI-generated log-lover ready to play a beat](thumb.png)